-Figure 5-16 shows the modelled annual mean urban roadside $PM{2.5}$ concentrations in 2016.
-No roadside locations had annual means greater than the target value of 25 μ g m-3; even in London, the highest were in the range 15 - 20 μ g m-3.
+Figure 5-16 shows the modelled annual mean urban roadside $PM{2.5}$ concentrations in 2017.
+No roadside locations had annual means greater than the Stage 1 limit value of 25 μg m-3; even in London, the highest were in the range 16 - 20 μg m-3.

-Figure 5-17 shows modelled annual mean background $PM{2.5}$ concentrations in 2016.
-Modelled concentrations were in the range 6-10 μg m-3 throughout most of England and Wales; concentrations were lower in most parts of Scotland and Northern Ireland.
-The areas with the highest modelled concentrations for 2016 were London, and the cities of the East and West Midlands; these areas had modelled concentrations greater than 10 μg m-3.
-Also visible are the effects of some major road routes in the middle of the country.
+Figure 5-17 shows modelled annual mean background $PM{2.5}$ concentrations in 2017.
+Modelled concentrations were in the range 6-10 μg m-3 throughout most of England and South Wales; concentrations were lower in most parts of Scotland, North and Mid Wales, and Northern Ireland.
+The areas with the highest modelled concentrations for 2017 were London, and the cities of the Midlands and south; some locations had modelled concentrations in the range 13 - 15 μg m-3, but none exceeded the limit value of 25 μg m-3.